Au Pair in Ireland: salary, working hours, holidays, etc.

 The Au Pair program in Ireland is a cultural exchange that represents a mutual cooperation between an Au Pair and a Host Family.
-Since each country has certain rules and regulations for the Au Pair program, we have gathered important details about the Au Pair experience in Ireland in this post.
+Each country has certain rules and regulations for the Au Pair program.
+Here are some important details about the Au Pair program in Ireland.

 Participants in Ireland have two days off per week.
-In addition, the Au Pair should have a two week paid holiday during a 12-month long stay.
+In addition, the Au Pair should have two weeks of paid holiday during a 12-month long stay.
 To avoid possible misunderstandings, the participant needs to plan the vacation and inform the family in advance.
-This will help them to plan the schedule accordingly.
+This will help them plan the schedule accordingly.

 Include all these details in the contract to ensure the program runs smoothly from beginning to end.